• Services in your home

 Notice of inspection

-We gave the service 48 hours’ notice of the inspection.
-This was because it is a small service and we needed to be sure that the provider or registered manager would be in the office to support the inspection.
+We gave the service 2 days notice of the inspection.
+This was because we needed to be sure that the registered manager would be in the office to support the inspection.
+We also gave time for the registered manager to send us inspection information, so we did not have to spend an extended amount of time in the office of the service.

 What we did before the inspection

-We reviewed information we had received about the service since the last inspection.
-We sought feedback from the local authority who work with the service.
 We used the information the provider sent us in the provider information return (PIR).
 This is information providers are required to send us annually with key information about their service, what they do well, and improvements they plan to make.
-We used all this information to plan our inspection.
+We reviewed information we had received about the service and we sought feedback from the local authority.

 During the inspection

+We spoke with 7 people who used the service about their experience of the care provided and 6 relatives about these issues.
+We spoke with 3 care staff, the registered manager and the care coordinator.
 We reviewed a range of records.
-This included 2 people’s care records.
-We looked at 2 staff files in relation to recruitment.
-A variety of records relating to the management of the service, including quality monitoring, minutes of meetings and staff training.
+This included 8 people’s care records.
+We looked at 10 staff files in relation to recruitment and staff supervision.
+A variety of records relating to the management of the service, including policies and procedures were also reviewed.

 Overall inspection